Amoryne/test-we-invest/README.md

    - TailwindCSS
 -  Your app should contains, at least, 2 components (One is already define)
 -  You must achieve it in less than 2 hours
--  We will be evaluating what you are able to do based on this.
-So show us what you're capable of 🚀
--  We also expect you to make the right decisions and to be able to explain why you make that decision

-## Delivery
-We'd like to ask you to create a git repo and manage this test in the same way you would for any other project.

-Once you're done with this test we'd please ask you to push this on a private GitHub repo and share it with [axel.avaux@weinvest.be](mailto:axel.avaux@weinvest.be).

 ## Tasks
 - [ ] Create a git repo